-Child's name Tutor group Date of birth
+Child's name Tutor group Date of birth Date of birth

-Child's address
+Child's address I

 Medical Diagnosis or condition Date Review date

 Family Contact Information Phone no. (Work) (Home)

 Name

-(Mobile) Name Relationship to child
+(Mobile) Name Relationship

+to child

 (Mobile) Clinic/Hospital

-Contact Name
+Contact Name Phone no. (Work)

-Phone No. GP Phone no. (Work)
+Phone No. GP (Home)

-Name (Home)
+Name

-Who is responsible for providing support
+Who is responsible for providing support in school?

-Describe medical needs and give details of child's symptoms,

-triggers, signs, treatments, facilities, e quipment or devices,

-environmental issues etc.
+Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc.

-Name of medication, dose, method of administration, when

-to be taken, side effects, contra-indications, administered
+Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision.

-by/self-administered with/without sup

 Daily care requirements

-Specific support for the pupil's educat
+Specific support for the pupil's educational, social and emotional needs

-needs

-Arrangements for school visits/trips et
+Arrangements for school visits/trips etc.

-1

 Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (STATE IF DIFFERENT FOR OFF-SITE ACTIVITIES?)
-Plan developed with Staff training needed/undertaken - who, what, when Form copied to needed.
-You may want to be accompanied by an Independent Supporter at meetings.
+Plan developed with Staff training needed/undertaken - who, what, when Form copied to be accompanied by an Independent Supporter at meetings.

-Meet the representative from Birmingham City Council to decide if any further reports are
+Meet the representative from Birmingham City Council to decide if any further reports are needed.
+You may want to